⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 74%

-Sales of consumer products and groceries through owned and third-party platforms.
+Sales of consumer products directly and through third-party sellers, including physical stores.

 Amazon Web Services (AWS)